koaning/doubtlab/README.md

 ## Status

-The project is useful, but it is early days for the project.
+The project is useful as-is, but it is early days for the project.
 Feedback is very welcome!

 ## Related Projects